IT & Software Development

 Did you know?
-In 1985, Utah was home to two of the three largest software companies in the world – Novell and WordPerfect; Mircosoft was the third.
-Utah has been the home of strong IT and software companies for more than two and half decades!
+The fifth node of the original Internet was at the University of Utah.
+And in 1985, Utah was home to two of the three largest software companies in the world – Novell and WordPerfect.
+(Mircosoft was the third.)
+Utah has been the home of strong IT and software companies for more than two and half decades.

 - What are the best cities for IT professionals when it comes to job satisfaction?
 Salt Lake City is #4 on the nationwide list produced by Glassdoor Employment.

 - The Milken Institute has released its fifth State Technology and Science Index.
-Utah is #7 overall and #1 in the Technology Concentration and Dynamism Composite index.
+Utah is #5 overall and #1 in the Technology Concentration and Dynamism Composite index for the fourth year in a row.
 The index evaluates technology outcomes to assess how effective policymakers and other stakeholders have been at parlaying regional assets into regional prosperity.

 Links to important IT and software organizations and resources in Utah: